simon-nunez-aschenbrenner/bloom-mcu/README.md

 Please refer to our (german) [presentation](/doc/bloom_presentation.pdf) for an overview of the project or just keep on reading.

->This repository only contains source code and documentation regarding my own work, which centered around micro controller programming.
+>This repository only contains source code and documentation regarding my own work, which centered around microprocessor programming.
 The complete repository is private at the time of writing, but may be found [here](https://github.com/Alfonsomckenzy/Bloom) eventually.

 ------------------------